Billy the Krill: Premise

 The plot follows the story of Billy, a krill that wants to change his own destiny and that of his own species by showing the world that the krill are not second to last on the scale of living beings of Antarctica and also aims to conquer that region.

-This work was produced as an interactive multimedia product aimed to the children as well as to adults as a family entertainment with educational purposes, teaching with humour about science and the Anctarctica.
+This work was produced as an interactive multimedia product aimed to the children as well as to adults as a family entertainment with educational purposes, teaching with humour about science and the Antarctica.